CREATING A CULTURAL AND SOCIAL CENTREPIECE FOR OXFORD’S INTERNATIONAL COLLEGE

-The new café and common room for staff, students and visitors at Kellogg College is a small project with a big impact.
+The new café and common room for staff, students and visitors at Kellogg College is a calm and confident place at the centre of the College.

 Kellogg College is the University of Oxford’s largest and most international graduate college, with over 1,000 students from 90 countries following 110 programmes of study from across the University’s four academic divisions and the Department of Continuing Education.